speedsticko/eventlist/readme.txt

 Live Demo:
 ===============
 I deployed a live demo of this project to a Linode VPS using Docker.
+Both of the example JSON data files were used to populate the database.

 http://173.230.150.80:8080/eventlist/events.jsp

-File Listings
+Files Listing
 ============================
 The zip file expands to the following file listing:

-WebContent/ - JSP files WebContent/META-INF/context.xml - JDBC connection info for the events database WebContent/WEB-INF/database.sql - SQL script to create the events database WebContent/WEB-INF/web.xml      - deployment descriptor for webapp
+WebContent/ - JSP files: events.jsp, upload.jsp, index.jsp
+WebContent/META-INF/context.xml - JDBC connection info for the events database WebContent/WEB-INF/database.sql - SQL script to create the events database WebContent/WEB-INF/web.xml      - deployment descriptor for webapp